mattrixman/scOOBE/README.md

 ## With an IDE

-To use scoobe snacs from an IDE, enter the virtual environment and launce your IDE from there:
+To use scoobe snacs from an IDE, enter the virtual environment and launch your IDE from there:

     ❯ source .venv/bin/activate
     .venv ❯ idea /path/to/project